 This program gives you the unique opportunity to study at graduate level to earn undergraduate credit.
 So you will attend graduate classes and get to work closely with an AGS faculty member to develop an undergraduate research project.

 Your core seminar incorporates externships, curricular excursions and a capstone research project.
 You combine the core course with your choice of: three electives from AGS; OR two AGS electives and French language study at Alliance Française; OR two AGS electives and two humanities or social science courses at Institut de Langue et de Culture Françaises (ILCF).

 Please be flexible about courses – we can’t guarantee placement in specific courses.

 All students must complete a Preliminary Course Form as part of the application process.
-When completing this form, you should include the Core Course, a French language course (please note that you will be placed into the appropriate language level on arrival in Paris), and at least four electives (two first choice and two back-up).
+When completing this form, you should include the Core Course and your electives.
 You should list all courses in order of preference.

 |AGSD SMHP 310||History, Politics and Diplomacy of France and Europe||4||AGS||Fall/Spring|

 AGS is an independent, private, American institution of higher education which is an officially affiliated campus of Arcadia University.
 Here, students take graduate level courses for undergraduate credit in the subjects of international relations and diplomacy, politics, foreign policy and history.
 All courses through AGS are worth 4 U.S. credits.
 View the full list course offerings at AGS.